RISE Sleep Tracker

 But it’s not always as straightforward as that.
 We all react differently to sleep loss, and your energy levels may bounce back in one timeframe, but your mental performance, for example, may take longer.

-First up, a key study on the topic had participants only get about five hours of sleep a night for seven nights.
+In this study, participants only got about five hours of sleep a night for seven nights.
 They then had two “recovery” nights of sleep.

 The study measured mood, sleepiness, and cognitive performance and found all three got worse when participants were only getting five hours of shut-eye.
 But all three measures bounced back after the two recovery nights.